Atlantis-Software/offshore-docs/queries/query-methods.md

 # Query Methods

-Every model in Waterline will have a set of query methods exposed on it to allow you to interact with the database in a normalized fashion.
+Every model in Offshore will have a set of query methods exposed on it to allow you to interact with the database in a normalized fashion.
 These are known as the CRUD (Create-Read-Update-Delete) methods and is the primary way of interacting with your data.

 There are also a special set of queries known as *dynamic queries*.
-These are special class methods that are dynamically generated when you initialize Waterline.
+These are special class methods that are dynamically generated when you initialize Offshore.
 We call them dynamic finders.
 They perform many of the same functions as the other class methods but you can call them directly on an attribute in your model.